germarr/gerardopage/posts/youtube-channel-key-stats.md

 ---
-title: Youtube Channel Key Stats
+Title: Youtube Channel Key Stats
+date: August 19th, 2021.
-description: Blog Article talking about how to get the main statistics from a Youtube site.
+Subtitle: Blog Article talking about how to get the main statistics from a Youtube site.
+slug: youtube-channel-key-stats
 ---